There are many places in the world people talk about and you wonder “Is that place really that great?“

 The Louvre is the most visited museum in the world.

-Even if you’re not into art it’s still a cool place to hang outside of and do some people watching.
+Even if you’re not into art it’s still a cool place to hang outside of and people watch.

 If you do go inside you should know that unless you have 3 months to kill you won’t be able to see everything.

-My recommended plan of attack(which is relatively quick) is to just go to the Denon Wing of the museum.
+My recommended plan of attack(which is quick) is to go to the Denon Wing of the museum.

 See highlights like Mona Lisa, Da Vinci paintings, and Greek sculptures.